amirHossein5/laravel-image/README.md

 ```php
 Image::setDefaultSizeFor($post->image, 'small', 'paths');
 ```
+ -->

 ## Result array

-After creating image it returns array, which
+After creating image if operation was successful, it returns array, which

 ```index``` key is array,or string(contains one, or more) image paths, which depends on number of sizes.